dwsdolce/acompas/README.md

 ## Mobile app

-Here are a few commands that might help :
+Here are a few commands that might help:

 ```bash
 # Go to the Capacitor project folder